Post: EU AI Act Compliance for HR: Why It’s an Architecture Problem, Not a Legal One

 Extraterritorial Reach: If You Touch EU Data, You Are In Scope

-A U.S.-headquartered manufacturing firm using an AI resume screener to evaluate candidates at its German plant is in scope.
-A Singapore-based staffing agency running AI candidate matching for EU clients is in scope.
-An Australian tech company using an AI performance evaluation platform for its London engineering team is in scope.
+• A U.S.-headquartered manufacturing firm using an AI resume screener to evaluate candidates at its German plant is in scope.

 Why Most HR Tech Stacks Fail the Audit Log Test Today

-The single most common structural deficit we find in HR tech stacks is the absence of decision provenance.
 Organizations have data.
 They have AI outputs.
-What they do not have is a continuous, retrievable record connecting: the input data fed to the AI → the AI’s output or recommendation → the human reviewer who evaluated that recommendation → the human’s decision → and the final action taken in the employment record.
+What they do not have is a chain linking: the input data fed to the AI → the AI’s output or recommendation → the human reviewer who evaluated that recommendation → the human’s decision → the final action taken in the employment record.

 This is why compliance is an architecture problem.
-You cannot add audit logs retroactively to a system that was not built to capture decision events.
+You cannot add audit logs retroactively to a system not built to capture decision events.
 You cannot insert human oversight into a workflow that routes AI outputs directly to action steps.
 These capabilities must be designed into the automation spine from the start.

 The Vendor Attestation Trap

-Vendors of high-risk AI systems have their own obligations under the Act: they must conduct conformity assessments, publish technical documentation, maintain EU declarations of conformity, and register in the EU database for high-risk AI systems.
-This is necessary — but it is not sufficient for the deploying employer.
+Vendors of high-risk AI systems carry their own obligations under the Act: conformity assessments, technical documentation, EU declarations of conformity, and registration in the EU database for high-risk AI systems.

 • Verifying that vendor documentation is complete and current before deployment.